Trauma & Its Effects

 Trauma-informed services have proven successful in reducing problem behaviors, allowing kids to live happier, healthier, and more productive lives.
 Our licensed therapists provide trauma-informed treatment to people of all ages struggling with a variety of issues.
-We offer individual counseling, couple’s counseling, group counseling and family counseling, psycho education and play based counseling.
+We offer individual counseling, couple’s counseling, group counseling, family counseling, psycho education, and play based therapy.
 CFS strives to use the most innovative, effective, and comprehensive therapeutic counseling techniques, ensuring that our clients get the best service possible.

 After hours, contact Third Level for immediate assistance, 24 hours a day, 7 days a week at (800) 442-7315.